Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Migrating from Hostinger to Raff

 - Inventory Hostinger instances — list each VPS by region, plan, OS, attached storage, public IPs, firewall rules, and backup status.
-Note whether the instance uses Hostinger's hPanel-driven templates (WordPress, CyberPanel, etc.) or runs vanilla Linux with manual configuration.
+Note whether the instance uses Hostinger's hPanel-driven templates or runs vanilla Linux with manual configuration.

 - Transfer data.
 Application files:

 rsync -avz --delete --hard-links --aclsover SSH.
 Databases:pg_dump --clean --if-existsormysqldump --single-transaction --routines --triggersto a SQL file, then restore on the Raff side.
-For large datasets, snapshot the Hostinger VPS, mount the snapshot, and rsync directly.
-[GOTCHA: Hostinger's free weekly backups are proprietary and not portable.
+Gotcha: Hostinger's free weekly backups are proprietary and not portable.
 They cannot be restored directly to Raff.
-Plan an rsync- or dump-based migration window rather than a backup-restore pattern.] - Update DNS to point to the new Raff IP.
+Plan an rsync- or dump-based migration window rather than a backup-restore pattern. - Update DNS to point to the new Raff IP.
 Lower TTL to 300 seconds at least 24 hours before cutover to minimize propagation lag.
-Raff assigns a static IPv4 and IPv6 per VM at provisioning; record both before DNS update.
+Raff assigns a static IPv4 and optional IPv6 per VM at provisioning; record both before DNS update.

 - Verify.
 Smoke-test the application stack, run a representative load test, confirm backups are scheduled on the Raff side, validate firewall rules match the Hostinger configuration.
 If you used hPanel templates on Hostinger, expect to re-implement any panel-level automation manually on Raff using the equivalent stack.